william-xia/Scaling-DeblurGAN/README.md

 module load openmpi/intel/4.0.5
 mpirun -np 2 python3 ./train.py --config ./config.json
 ```
+NOTE : config.json contains various configurations to ru training.
+You can set it before running the batch file.

 ## Test
 In order to deblur images run "deblur_image.py" with the following command: